KonjacSource/dependent-pattern-matching-implicit-args/README.md

 - [ ] Coverage checking
 - [ ] Termination checking

-If you only want to know how to implement indexed data types and you do not care about metavariable solving, you can check my previous work [dependent-pattern-matching](http://github.com/KonjacSource/dependent-pattern-matching).
+If you only want to know how to implement indexed data types and do not care about metavariable solving, you can check my previous work [dependent-pattern-matching](http://github.com/KonjacSource/dependent-pattern-matching).

 ## Example